catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 # Dragonflybsd 6.5 Snapshot Release on Acer Nitro AN515-51-XXX Series Laptops

 These laptops typically come in a variety of hardware sku configurations:
-  - AMD 7000 and above Ryzan cpus
+  - AMD 7000 and above Ryzen cpus
   - Intel I12/I13/I14 -500/700/900 cpus
   - 165 Hz or 144 Hz display panels
   - AMD Radeon Graphics